reusable-ui/reusable-ui-monorepo/states/hover-state/README.md

 ### `useHoverStatePhaseEvents(props, hoverPhase)`

-Emits lifecycle events in response to hover/leave phase transitions.
+Emits lifecycle events in response to hover/unhover phase transitions.

 This hook observes the resolved `hoverPhase` from `useHoverBehaviorState()` and triggers the appropriate callbacks defined in `HoverStatePhaseEventProps`, such as:

 - `onHoveringStart`
 - `onHoveringEnd`
-- `onLeavingStart`
+- `onUnhoveringStart`
-- `onLeavingEnd`
+- `onUnhoveringEnd`

 ### `useHoverState(props, options?)`

-Resolves the current hovered/leaved state for a fully controlled component.
+Resolves the current hovered/unhovered state for a fully controlled component.

 This hook is intended for components that **consume** the resolved `hovered` state and **forward** it to a base component.